top of page

 I'm not sure if I'm a genius.
 I did written seven books, six in philosophy, and over 240 articles on the website I've set up alone, but what I'm really sure of is my lack of need of the education system.
 Beyond getting a high school diploma, I wouldn't say it's necessary.
 Maybe reading or writing, too, but what else?
 If I had to learn anything, here you go, you have the vast internet at your disposal.
 You can buy internet courses and you can experience the whole wide world, if possible.

 And here I am, unemployed for over two years.
 A full graduation certificate and several philosophical courses at the open university in my hands.
 I live solely from government assistance, living alone in a two-room housing unit and my neighbor's being my mother.
-Unsuccessful experience of national service and a possible chance of not being fit to work due to my general anxiety.
+Unsuccessful experience of office-volunteering and a possible chance of not being fit to work due to my general anxiety.
 I'm still trying to figure out whether my exemplary excellence was worth all the effort I put in and all the peace of mind I had sacrificed.

 To all those I learned from as a student.
 I've loved you all for being my teachers.
 You did what you believed was for the benefit of the students.
 Even if you did so forcibly, it's your job.
 And despite all your contributions, I wonder if I ever needed all of you.
 I wonder... if could've been a happier, more peaceful person today, if the state didn't force me to be in school.